Freevideoworkshop provides digital video explainer articles, tutorials and video guides for beginners.

 Holographic Versatile Disc

-A Holographic Versatile Disc looks similar to a CD or DVD.
-What makes it standard apart is its storage capacity on a single disc.
+A Holographic Versatile Disc (HVD) resembles a CD or DVD.
+What makes it stand out is its storage capacity on a single disc.

 According to the book Light and Optics by Kyle Kirkland, the HVD would have the capacity to store 200 movies on a single disc.

-In other words, the HVD would have 200 times the storage capacity of a DVD with 40 times DVD’s transfer speed.
+In other words, the HVD would have 200 times the storage capacity of a DVD with 40 times the disc’s transfer speed.

 The HVD format received the backings of Panasonic and Fuji Photo.
 Hollywood also expressed interest.
 Why not?
 If the HVD idea bore fruit, an entire Digital Cinema movie could be conveniently fitted into a single disc.